 It’s good to know what you might get to, so you can sort through local or regional options.
 If you don’t drive, you might be limited to the public transit schedule, for example.

 Do you have a lot of external commitments?
 A rotating work schedule or an unpredictable one?
-This can make it harder to plan time for private practice.
+This can make it harder to plan time for private practice or to connect with groups or events (not impossible, but you may need to do more planning ahead around your work schedule.)

 Are you responsible for other people?